 Not that he’d admit that stat is a big deal.
 “I was 21 all year, so this is another game for me,” he said.

 This might be the elephant in the room.
 We’re not one to insert discussion about race where it might not belong, but you can’t deny a few things here.
 Baltimore’s population is 64-percent black, at last U.S. census count.
 Football is America’s most-watched sport.
 To have a promising, young black player at quarterback, the team’s most prominent position, is a big deal here.

 Jackson’s presence as a headliner—it’s been 11 years since the Ravens last had a black starting quarterback—has to be a welcome sign for the majority of the city, especially its youth.
-Asked this week about seeing kids wear his No. 8 jersey, Jackson said, “I love it.
+Once asked about seeing kids wear his No. 8 jersey, Jackson said, “I love it.
 I might buy my own jersey and wear it.
 I might join them.”

 You can’t make this stuff up, and it’s why we’ve quickly learned to love Lamar.